 Apart from the free version of YouTube that you might watch or post videos on, there is a paid subscription service called YouTube TV that the company (owned by Google) provides.

-The service offers over 85 channels of content including news, entertainment, live sports, and more.
+The service offers over 85 channels of content including news, entertainment, live sports which showcases that compound bow, and more.
 YouTube TV is $64.99/month, making it one of the more expensive streaming services packages.
 The reason people are willing to pay that amount is that it gives them many of the channels they may be giving up when dropping cable or satellite TV service.

 These include things like: